hawtio/hawtio/README.md

 The following are recommended if you want to contribute to the code

 * [IntelliJ IDEA EAP 12 or later](http://confluence.jetbrains.net/display/IDEADEV/IDEA+12+EAP) as this has TypeScript support and is the daddy of IDEs!
+* [AngularJS plugin for Chrome](https://chrome.google.com/webstore/detail/angularjs-batarang/ighdmehidhipcmcojjgiloacoafjmpfk) which is handy for visualising scopes and performance testing etc.
+* [JSONView plugin for Chrome](https://chrome.google.com/webstore/detail/jsonview/chklaanhfefbnpoihckbnefhakgolnmc) makes it easy to visualise JSON returned by the [REST API of Jolokia](http://jolokia.org/reference/html/protocol.html)
 * [Apache Maven 3.0.3 or later](http://maven.apache.org/)
 * [gruntjs](http://gruntjs.com/) - see nearly the beginning of this document for details of how to install and use.